 Air handlers are not blowers.
 This can be confusing for some folks, but it's not too hard to understand and we're happy to explain the difference.
 An air handler contains the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

-Here’s what you should know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
+Here’s what you should know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-The warm air inside your home is pulled into the system through return ducts and then pass over a refrigerant coil.
+The warm air inside your home is drawn into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more intricate than that, but the process itself is easy to break down and understand.